Gyakobo/Cross-Hairs/README.md

 In particular each particle moves in the following manner:

-1. If there isn't anything underneath a select particle then the said particle just moves down:
+1. If there simply isn't anything underneath a select particle then the said particle just moves down:

 <table>